January 3, read the Bible in a year in PowerPoint; with comments.

 Psalm 1 is a beautiful poem about righteous living, and only one person could fulfill all the conditions mentioned, the exception to ” There is none righteous, no, not one” (Romans 3: 10)

-January 2, read the Bible in a year; in PowerPoint, with comments.
+January 2, read the Bible in a year in PowerPoint; with comments.

 Today’s reading of the Bible begins with John 1: 19-51.
 John the Baptist testified about the Messiah: “Make straight the way for the Lord”.
 When he met Jesus he referred him as “The Lamb of God” that “takes away the sin of the world”, and “this is the Son of God”.
 Jesus called his first disciples, Andrew and Peter, Philip and Nathaniel.